-Clean up by removing all target files for which a construction command is specified.
-Also remove any files or directories associated to the construction command using the Clean function.
-Will not remove any targets specified by the NoClean function.
+Set clean mode.
+Clean up by removing the selected targets, well as any files or directories associated with a selected target through calls to the Clean function.
+Will not remove any targets which are marked for preservation through calls to the NoClean function.